d-roman-halliday/SQLite-DBT-Example/README.md

 This is an example [dbt](https://www.getdbt.com/) project, for [dbt-core](https://docs.getdbt.com/docs/get-started/getting-started-dbt-core) (refeerd to as the CLI/Community/Open Source edition) of `dbt` (which can be used in any environment).

+**Note** If you are new to dbt, this isn't a place to start.
+Go and read there great documentation (for this CLI, you want dbt core): https://docs.getdbt.com/docs/get-started/getting-started/overview

 My intention is for this example (and anything built like it/extending on it) to be self-contained, so it can be replaced and deleted with minimal impact on the computer it's being run on.
 I hope that it paves the way for self-contained demo projects, useful for tutorials and sharing solutions within the community.